 About Cooking with Granny

-I’m Caroline Shin, a multimedia journalist formerly at New York magazine and Columbia Journalism School.
+I’m Caroline Shin, a video journalist formerly at New York magazine and Columbia Journalism School.
 And Cooking with Granny is my baby.

 Now get whisked away into Grandma’s kitchen!

 About Caroline Shin